FAQs

 Q: How do I start the admissions process?

-A: The Rose and Alex Pilibos admissions process consists of various steps and forms that need to be completed and submitted online.
+A: The Rose and Alex Pilibos admissions process consists of various steps and forms that must be completed and submitted online.

 - New Student Registration Process